hpe-dev-incubator/hpe-dev-portal/content/campaign/munch-and-learn.md

 ---
-title: HPE DEV Munch & Learn Technology Talks
+title: Munch & Learn Technology Talks
-authorimage: /img/munch-and-learn.png
+authorimage: /img/Munch_and_Learn_192_192.svg
 ---
 Join our free, one-hour webinars to hear from and engage with renowned technologists as they share thought-leadership insights on popular HPE and open source technologies.
 Get your questions answered while sharing a recipe or two.

-Hosted by the HPE DEV community, these gatherings are held on a monthly basis at 5PM CET (8AM PST).
+Hosted by the HPE Developer community, these gatherings are held on a monthly basis at 5PM CET (8AM PST).
 You can read more about Munch & Learn Technology Talks [in this blog](https://developer.hpe.com/blog/hpe-dev-launches-its-munch-learn-technical-talks) post.

 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Date&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Title                                                                                                                                                                | Speaker(s)                                         | &nbsp;&nbsp;Link&nbsp;&nbsp;&nbsp;&nbsp;                                                              |
 | ---------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------- | ----------------------------------------------------------------------------------------------------- |